 25: PTC Online Resource Library

-There are many resources available on-line about all aspects of cancer (fewer specifically devoted to post-transplant risks, but other information would still be applicable for post-transplant issues), some of which are listed here:
+There are many resources available online about all aspects of cancer (fewer specifically devoted to post-transplant risks, but other information would still be applicable for post-transplant issues), MANY (literally 100's) of which are listed here:

 TRIO Post-transplant Cancer workshop slide set: